oelarnes/spells/README.md

 In the *game* file, the row model represents games, and primarily uses *name_sum* aggregations for the familiar columns, such as "num_gih", from which win rates are derived.
 For groupings that do not use card names or card attributes (to recreate the "deck color data" page, for example), one can also specify *game_sum* columns which aggregate simply over rows.
 ## Aggregate View

-Once aggregation columns, filters and groupings are determined at the row level for each of the required base views, Spells asks Polars to sum over groups to produce the "base aggregate view", which fixes the row model (pre-card attributes) to the provided base groupings.
+Once aggregation columns, filters and groupings are determined at the row level for each of the required base views, Spells asks Polars to sum over groups and unpivot as needed to produce the "base aggregate view", which fixes the row model (pre-card attributes) to the provided base groupings.
 This base aggregate view is cached by default to the local file system, keyed by the *manifest*, which is a function of the specification provided by the user.

 Next, card attributes are calculated and joined to the base aggregate view by name, and an additional grouping is performed if requested by the user to produce the *aggregate view*.